-17. The minimum rates of overtime payment for apprentices shall be as follows: 1s. per hour for the first two years, and thereafter in the same ratio as for journeymen.
+15. The minimum rate of overtime payable for apprentices shall be as follows: 1s. per hour for the first two years, 1s.
+6d. per hour for the next two years, and 2s. per hour for the last year of apprenticeship.

-18. The conditions of the award or industrial agreement referred to in clause 15 hereof in so far as they relate to the method and time of payment of wages, holidays (except in regard to deductions for holidays), travelling-time, suburban work, country work, meal-money, and other matters (other than preference to unionists) relating generally to the employment and not in conflict with this order shall be applicable to apprentices.
+16. The conditions of the award or industrial agreement referred to in clause 14 hereof, in so far as they relate to the method and time of payment of wages, holidays (except in regard to deductions for holidays), travelling-time, suburban work, country work, and meal money, and other matters (other than preference to unionists) relating generally to the employment and not in conflict with this order, shall be applicable to apprentices.